KingKrouch/EnigmaFix/Notes/Rendering/Render Targets.md

 ![[RT_06.png]](../Assets/Rendering/RT_06.png)

-So there's a DrawIndexed call after the "yebismizuchi2" section (Where post-processing is ran), which has a CBV (IIRC, a command buffer) that contains a gWorld float 4x4 property that contains 1920.0 and 1080.0 float variables inside.
+So there's a DrawIndexed call after the "yebismizuchi2" section (Where post-processing is ran), which has a CBV (IIRC, a command buffer) that contains a gWorld float 4x4 property that contains ``1920.0`` and ``1080.0`` float variables inside.

 So in the rasterizer desc, what is unique is that Multisampling is disabled, and depth clip is enabled.

-Top left X viewport is 0.500, top left y viewport is 0.500.
+Top left X viewport is ``0.500``, top left y viewport is ``0.500``.

+In the sampler, there's a MaxLOD value of "3.403E+38", which is an abnormally high number:
+``340000000000000000000000000000000000000``

 ![RT_07.png](../Assets/Rendering/RT_07.png)